Currently viewing: Directors' Report / Next: Audit Committee Report

-The directors have pleasure in submitting their report and the annual financial statements of Gold Fields Limited (Gold Fields or the Company) and its subsidiaries (together referred to as the Group) for the year ended 31 December 2016.
+The directors have pleasure in submitting their report and the annual financial statements of Gold Fields Limited (Gold Fields or the Company) and its subsidiaries (together referred to as the Group) for the 12-month period ended 31 December 2018.

 Business of the Company

-Gold Fields is a globally diversified producer of gold with eight operating mines in Australia, Ghana, Peru and South Africa.
-Gold Fields has attributable gold-equivalent annual production of approximately 2.15Moz, attributable gold Mineral Reserves of approximately 48Moz and attributable gold Mineral Resources of approximately 101Moz.
-Attributable copper Mineral Reserves total 454 million pounds and attributable copper Mineral Resources 5,813 million pounds.
-Gold Fields has a primary listing on the JSE Limited, with secondary listings on the New York Stock Exchange (NYSE) and the Swiss Exchange (SWX).
+Gold Fields is a globally diversified gold producer with eight operating mines in Australia, Ghana, Peru and South Africa, and a total attributable annual gold-equivalent production of approximately 2.04 million ounces (Moz).
+It has attributable gold Mineral Reserves of around 48.1Moz and gold Mineral Resources of around 96.6Moz.
+Attributable copper Mineral Reserves total 691 million pounds and Mineral Resources 4,816 million pounds.

 The activities of the various Gold Fields operations are detailed in the Integrated Annual Report.

-The information on the financial position of the Group for the year ended 31 December 2016 is set out in the financial statements on p99 – 179 of this report.
-The income statement for the Group shows a profit attributable to Gold Fields shareholders of US$163m for the year ended 31 December 2016 compared with a loss of US$242m for the year ended 31 December 2015.
+The information on the financial position of the Group for the period ended 31 December 2018 is set out in the financial statements in Accounting policies.
+The income statement for the Group shows a loss attributable to Gold Fields shareholders of US$348m for the 12-month period ended 31 December 2018, compared with a loss of US$19m in 2017.

-The separate and consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board, the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Standards Council, as well as the requirements of the South African Companies Act.
+The consolidated financial statements have been prepared in accordance with the International Accounting Standards Board, the South African Institute of Chartered Accountants (SAICA) Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Standards Council, as well as the requirements of the South African Companies Act No 71 of 2008 (as amended) (Companies Act).

-The abbreviated name under which the Company is listed on the JSE Limited (JSE) is GFIELDS and the short code is GFI.
-The company also has a secondary listing on the following stock exchanges: New York Stock Exchange (NYSE); and the SIX Swiss Exchange (SWX).
+The abbreviated name under which the Company is listed on the Johannesburg Stock Exchange Limited (JSE) is GFIELDS and the short code is GFI.
+The Company also has a secondary listing on the following stock exchanges: New York Stock Exchange (NYSE) and the SIX Swiss Exchange.

-Directors retiring in terms of the Company’s Memorandum of Incorporation, all of whom are eligible and offer themselves for re-election, are Mr TP Goodlace, Mr A Andani, Mr PJ Bacchus,
+Directors retiring in terms of the Company’s Memorandum of Incorporation (MoI), all of whom are eligible and offer themselves for re-election, are Phuti Mahanyele-Dabengwa, Paul Schmidt, Alhassan Andani, Peter Bacchus and Carmen Letton, all of whom are eligible and offer themselves for re-election.

-The Board of Directors of various subsidiaries of Gold Fields comprise some of the executive officers and one or both of the executive directors, where appropriate, as well as a non-executive director of Gold Fields.
+The Board of Directors of various subsidiaries of Gold Fields comprise some of the executive officers and one or both of the executive directors, where appropriate, as well as NEDs of Gold Fields.

 During the period under review, no contracts were entered into in which directors and officers of the Company had an interest and which significantly affected the business of the Group.